 Collaboration is the cornerstone of our process at Mightybytes.
 Early in an engagement, we often facilitate a discovery workshop—or series of workshops if the project calls for that—to creatively address specific problems or challenges faced by our clients.
 During these workshops, we run various collaborative exercises which take many forms: sometimes we map an organization’s content ecosystem.
-Other times this collaboration drives a user-centric approach to solving specific design issues or roadmapping a company’s long-term digital strategy.
+Other times, this collaboration drives a user-centric approach to solving specific design issues, roadmapping products, a creating an organization’s long-term digital strategy.
 The process is creative, insightful, incredibly effective, and yes, messy.

 Collaboration-driven design workshops help us get to the heart of a solution quickly, but they also tend to produce a great deal of waste as well.
 After running one of these workshops, the office is typically strewn with sketches, sticky notes, paper scraps, design mockups, and so on, all of which are very useful for moving a project forward but may ultimately end up being thrown away.
 Not optimal.
 So how do we maintain the high value of these workshops while also keeping their environmental impact low?
 Here are some ideas for running more sustainable design workshops.

 First, focus on whether or not you can reduce the impact of physical materials used in a workshop, such as pens, paper, crayons, tape, and so on.
 Are there occasions when you can use a less wasteful product?
 What will the ramifications of that choice be?
 Our latest book, Designing for Sustainability notes: